Postgraduate Diploma in International Mental Health, Law, Policy & Rights-based Services

 Duration and Course Structure

-The International Diploma in Mental Health, Human Rights & Law is a one-year course that entails two on-site residential sessions, self-study and a final project submission.
+The Postgraduate Diploma in International Mental Health, Law, Policy & Rights-based Services is a one-year programme that entails one on-site residential session, self-study and a final project submission.

 Modules and Main Topics